Jaingarveet/Agentic_Research_Team/demo_and_tests/edge_case_test/README.md

 ## 5. Generated Output

-The final generated technical report from this run can be found as output_1 in test_1 `NOTE: The output generated in this case contains an edge case which might be addressed in future works`
+The final generated technical report from this run can be found as duplication_issue.pdf in edge_case_test
-* **State Deduplication & Sequence Mapping:** While the system dynamically generates unique domain analysts to prevent redundant interviews, using `Annotated[list, add]` for map-reduce state aggregation introduces a risk of content duplication.
-Because the global state blindly appends interview outputs, the compilation node occasionally receives overlapping content without strict sequential awareness.
-* Sections 4, 6, 8, and 10 are identical duplicate text ("A practical, implementable harmonization and integration plan").
-* Sections 5, 7, and 9 are identical duplicate text ("Practical implications: concrete recommendations...").